-The West African context is well-suited to the study of the persistence of FGC.
-Our 38 data sets, which are all designed to be representative at the national level, show that 55 percent of the women across the 13 countries (and 38 country-years) in West Africa countries retained for analysis have undergone FGC.
+The West African context is well-suited to study the persistence of FGC.
+Our 38 data sets, which are all designed to be representative at the national level, show that 55 percent of the women across the 13 countries (and 38 country-years) in West Africa retained for analysis have undergone FGC.
 This number masks a considerable amount of heterogeneity, however, given that the prevalence of FGC at the country level ranges from 3 percent in Niger in 2012 to 99 percent in Guinea in 1999.
 Given the prevalence of FGC in West Africa as well as the sharp differences just discussed among West African countries, West Africa constitutes an ideal setting to study FGC.

-&lt;sup>5 Cases of FGC have been reported in Benin, Burkina Faso, Côte d'Ivoire, the Central African Republic, Egypt, Eritrea, Ethiopia, The Gambia, Ghana, Guinea, India, Indonesia, Kenya, Liberia, Malaysia, Mali, Mauritania, Niger, Nigeria, Oman, Senegal, Somalia, South Sudan, Sudan, Tanzania, the United Arab Emirates, and Yemen (Black and Debelle, 1995; Dorkenoo, 1999; Hayford, 2005; Hernlund and Shell-Duncan, 2007; Jackson et al., 2003; Mackie, 1996; Shell-Duncan and Hernlund, 2006).
+Nigeria, Oman, Senegal, Somalia, South Sudan, Sudan, Tanzania, the United Arab Emirates, and Yemen (Black and Debelle, 1995; Dorkenoo, 1999; Hayford, 2005; Hernlund and Shell-Duncan, 2007; Jackson et al., 2003; Mackie, 1996; Shell-Duncan and Hernlund, 2006).

-&lt;sup>6 Historically, FGC has been practiced in the US as early as the 1860s.
+&lt;sup>5 Historically, FGC has been practiced in the US as early as the 1860s.
 James (1998:1037) notes how "[i]mmediately following the Civil War ... [b]ecause women's 'mental disorders' were equated with their sexual organs, one 'cure' adopted in the late 1860s was clitoridectomy."